Zenjirō

-Possible writings
+Written forms

 Zenjirō can be written using different combinations of kanji characters.
 Some examples:

 The characters used for "jiro" (二郎 or 次郎) literally means "second son" and usually used as a suffix to a masculine name, especially for the second child.
-The "zen" part of the name can use a variety of characters, each of which will change the meaning of the name ("善" for virtuous, "全" for al, "然" and so on).
+The "zen" part of the name can use a variety of characters, each of which will change the meaning of the name ("善" for virtuous, "全" for all, "然" and so on).